How Does the Vatican Elect a New Pope? A Step-by-Step Guide

 Acceptance and the Choosing of a Papal Name

-Once the votes are tallied and a cardinal is chosen, the Dean of the College of Cardinals approaches him with a simple question: “Do you accept your canonical election as Supreme Pontiff?”
-If he responds affirmatively, he is asked to choose a papal name—a symbolic gesture that often reflects the values or legacy he wishes to embody.
+When the votes are counted and the cardinals have elected a new pope, the Dean of the College of Cardinals approaches him and asks: “Do you accept your canonical election as Supreme Pontiff?”
+If the reply is positive, the new pope is asked to choose his papal name.

-The chosen name is announced to the cardinals, who then pledge their allegiance to the new pope.
-Shortly after, preparations are made for his first public appearance as the leader of the Roman Catholic Church.
+The name is then proclaimed to the cardinals, who in turn swear their obedience to him.
+A little later, the new pontiff is prepared to leave the Sistine Chapel for the first time as the head of the Roman Catholic Church.

 First appearance of Pope John Paul II in 1978 after the Elect a New Pope- radio.lublin.pl, Public domain, via Wikimedia Commons

-The new pope then greets the crowd and delivers his first apostolic blessing, known as Urbi et Orbi—“To the City and the World.”
-This moment marks the beginning of his papacy and symbolizes the continuation of leadership for the Catholic Church.
+The new pope then addresses the crowd and gives his first apostolic blessing, Urbi et Orbi – “To the City and the World.”

 Conclusion